mweagle/Sparta/content/docs/application/custom_flags/index.md

 }
 {{< /highlight >}}

-## Validating Flags
+## Validating Input

 Flags may be used to conditionalize which Sparta lambda functions are provided and/or their content.
-In this case, your application may first need to parse and validate the command line input.
+In this case, your application may first need to parse and validate the command line input before calling `sparta.Main()`.

 To validate user input, define a [CommandLineOptionsHook](https://godoc.org/github.com/mweagle/Sparta#CommandLineOptionsHook) function and provide it to [sparta.ParseOptions](https://godoc.org/github.com/mweagle/Sparta#ParseOptions).
-This function is called after _pflag_ bindings are invoked.
+This function is called after the _pflag_ bindings are invoked so that your application can validate user input.

-The result of `ParseOptions` will be the value returned from your validation hook function.
-If there is an error, your application can exit with an application specific exit code.
+The `ParseOptions` result is the optional error returned from your _CommandLineOptionsHook_ function.
+If there is an error, your application can then exit with an application specific exit code.
 For instance:

 {{< highlight go >}}
 // Define a validation hook s.t. we can verify the SSHKey is valid